 2. Balance your macros

 ‘Macros’ or ‘macronutrients’ refer to carbs, protein and fat.
 Even if you choose slow-release carbs, such as wholegrain varieties, eating too much of them can make you feel lethargic.
-All the recipes in our Healthy Diet Plan are designed to provide a good balance between complex carbs and healthy fats – such as those in nuts, seeds and avocado – as well as lean protein, such as beans, fish and leaner cuts of red meat like pork (pictured above).
+All the recipes in our Healthy Diet Plan are designed to provide a good balance between complex carbs and healthy fats – such as those in nuts, seeds and avocado – as well as lean protein, such as beans, lean cuts of meat and fish (pictured above).

 3. Get enough quality sleep